HOW TO INCORPORATE A COMPANY IN ZAMBIA

 In terms of membership, it may not have more than fifty (50) shareholders, although there are exceptions to this.
 In order to incorporate an Unlimited Company, Companies Form 4, Form 5, and Form 11 are used.

-The registration fees for an Unlimited Company with a minimum capital of K5,000 is K265 inclusive of K20 for the application form.
+The registration fees for an Unlimited Company with a minimum capital of K10,000 is K474.

 Public Limited Company